flingyp/lint-config/README.md

 ## 🏍️ Overwrite rules

-If you need to rewrite the rules, you need to specify the file Scope, because the rules used by `@flypeng/eslint-config` are plugins referenced by various file types, so unexpected errors will occur if the file scope is not declared.
+If you need to rewrite rules, you probably need to specify files scope, because the rules used by packages other than `@flypeng/eslint-config-javascript` are plugins for specific files.
+If you do not declare the file scope, unexpected errors will occur.

 Examples: